AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 Claude can pass my hardest classes

-When you ask a CS student about their hardest class, they’ll probably say “theoretical computer science”.
-In my degree, “Theoretische Informatik” is no exception, being notoriously time consuming and tricky to understand.
-When I took the exam last year, 24% of students got a failing grade.
+When you ask a CS student about their hardest class, they’ll probably say theoretical computer science.
+In my curriculum, Theoretische Informatik is no exception, being notoriously time consuming and tricky to understand.
+When I took the exam last year, 24% of students got a failing grade - the highest failure rate for any class at my Institute.
+I prompted Claude Sonnet 4.6 to solve the algorithms question from the very exam I had written.

 TLDR: it answered perfectly, constructing a deductive proof without getting mixed up even in the highly formal parts.
 It also correctly identified the optimization algorithm in task C. But when I wrote this exam, I would have laughed at the possibility of AI solving it for me.